Baclofen: 7 things you should know

 1. How it works

 - Experts are not sure exactly how baclofen works to relieve muscle spasms but research suggests it inhibits nerve impulses in the spine, which relaxes and relieves muscle contractions.

-- Baclofen is used to relieve muscle spasms such as those caused by multiple sclerosis or spinal cord injury due to damage or disease.
+- Baclofen is used to relieve muscle spasms such as those caused by multiple sclerosis or spinal cord injuries due to damage or disease.

 - May also be used off-label to treat other conditions such as hiccups or Tourette's syndrome.